Sayomphon/Stock-Analysis-using-FinBERTandBART/README.md

     return eval_results
 ```
 #### 10.)
 Generate advice
-The generate_advice function uses a pre-trained BART model to generate summarized advice based on an input prompt.
-The input prompt is first encoded into tokens using the BART tokenizer.
-The BART model then generates the summary using beam search, with specific constraints on the length of the summary and penalties to ensure it is concise and of high quality.
-Finally, the generated token IDs are decoded back into human-readable text, and the function returns the summarized advice.
-This process leverages BART's capabilities to produce coherent and meaningful summaries, making it useful for generating insights or recommendations based on the input text.
+The generate_advice function uses a pre-trained BART model to generate advice based on a given prompt.
+The function first encodes the input prompt with a prefix "summarize: " using the BART tokenizer, converting it into PyTorch tensors.
+The encoded input is then fed into the BART model to generate a summary, with constraints on the maximum and minimum length, as well as other generation parameters to ensure high-quality output.
+Finally, the function decodes the generated token IDs back into human-readable text and returns this summary as the resulting advice.
+This process leverages the BART model's strong text summarization capabilities to produce coherent and concise advice from longer prompts.
 ```python
 # Function to generate advice using BART
 def generate_advice(prompt):